 The Global Development Research Division‘s work cuts across a wide variety of disciplines and encompasses a number of Departments and Schools at the University of Reading.
-These include the Department of Economics, Department of Geography and Environmental Science, Department of International Development, and the School of Law.
+These include the Development Economics, Department of Geography and Environmental Science, Department of International Development, and the School of Law.
 The Division also has close links to the Walker Institute, the Museum for English Rural Life (MERL) and the Participation Lab.

 The GDRD is home to many research projects that aim to tackle global challenges and support the delivery of the United Nation’s Sustainable Development Goals.
 Below, we have provided links to some of our current projects